tahoe-lafs/magic-folder/docs/invites.rst

 Glossary
 --------

-Folder: an abstract directory that is synchronized between clients.
-(A folder is not the same as the directory corresponding to it on any particular client, nor is it the same as a DMD.)
+* **Folder**: An abstract directory that is synchronized between clients.
+A folder is not the same as the directory corresponding to it on any particular client, nor is it the same as a DMD.

-DMD: Distributed Mutable Directory
+* **DMD**: Distributed Mutable Directory

-Collective: the set of clients subscribed to a given Magic Folder.
+* **Collective**: the set of clients subscribed to a given Magic Folder.

 Invitation Process
 ==================